Get the "FAQs" and the "facts".

 - I'm open and transparent about conflicts of interest.

-- I'm extremely honest about how much or if you need financial planning advice.
+- I'm extremely honest about how much you need - or if you need - a financial planner.

 - I believe that finding a good financial planner should be like dating.
 We should have at least a couple meetings (always free) completely free of any sales-pitchy-ness, before a long-term commitment.

-- I'm not stuffy, boring, old, impersonal, mega-rich, or wanting clients who are those things.
+- I'm not stuffy, boring, old, impersonal, intimidating, or wanting clients who are those things.

 Is that enough? ;)